NateEag/how-i-code/drafts/deployment.rst

 :category: workflow
 :summary:

-Deployment is the process of getting a program installed on each computer that needs it.
+Deployment is the process of getting a program installed and configured on each computer that needs it.

 Doing that also requires installing all dependencies - programs it depends on, libraries it depends on, and configuration to make it behave correctly on the